HealthRex/CDSS/scripts/DevWorkshop/ReadMe.GoogleCloudDevEnvironment.txt

 		Show just the last few lines of the redirected console output, and continue watching it until Ctrl+C to abort.
 		(Ctrl+C will abort the "tail" monitoring process, not the original application process.)

+Section on running serial and parallel processes using simple scripts.
+Then snapshoting the server and restarting it or reconfiguring it to use multiple CPUs and RAM.